bhavikateli/Collab-App/README.md

 **Required Must-have Stories**

-* User can register
-* User can view other users' profiles
-* User (registered) can add item to database
+* User can create a new profile/Log into existing profile.
-* User (registered) can post to collab
+* User (registered) can create new posts for collab
-* User (registered) can follow another user
 * [Bottom Navigation]: Four fragments with home feed, personal profile, compose picture and discovery feed.
-* [Discovery Feed]: Will use API calls to show the latest trends in music, art, fashion, etc.
+* [Discovery Feed]: Will create a user-specific feed to show them new artists that they are interested in by selecting a list of topics.

 **Optional Nice-to-have Stories**

 * [Chat Room] Add additional menu items inside the bottom navigation menu to allow users to communicate with each other.
 * [Pull-to-Refresh] Implement pull to refresh on home timeline.
 * [Viewing other users profiles] If a user clicks on a profile, they can view all the posts they have.
-* User (registered) can follow another user
+* User (registered) can follow another user to view on Home feed
 * [Home Feed]: Will show friends that you have added in the app and the work they have recently created.